hiDandelion/Nezha-Mobile/README.md

 For any information related to Nezha Dashboard or Nezha Agent, please visit [Nezha Wiki](https://nezha.wiki)

-Nezha Mobile 1.1(current release version) is tested working with Nezha v0.18.6.
+Nezha Mobile 1.2(current release version) is tested working with Nezha Dashboard v0.18.6.